ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   The manner in which this key is distributed may be relevant to the VDAF's security.
 See issue#161.]

-The helper stores a bearer token used to authenticate HTTP requests from the leader.
-Likewise, the leader stores a bearer token to authenticate HTTP request from the collector.
-The authentication mechanism is described in
-{{https-sender-auth}}.

 Finally, the collector is configured with the HPKE secret key corresponding to `collector_hpke_config`.